Connect with us

 The case has not gone to the grand jury yet, the Lafayette County Courthouse confirmed to Mississippi Today.
 This is likely because evidence is still being processed, a common occurrence in Mississippi courts that is not, on its own, a sign of the strength or weakness of the case against Herrington.

-Rep. Kevin Horan speaks during a special of the at the Capitol in Jackson Monday, Aug.
+Rep. Kevin Horan speaks during a special session of the Legislature at the Capitol in Jackson Monday, Aug.
 27, 2018.

 In an Oct.
 3 filing, Herrington’s attorney, state Rep. Kevin Horan, argued that the Lafayette County Sheriff’s Office is violating his constitutional rights by keeping him in jail, citing in part the fact that a grand jury held in August did not return an indictment in the case.